Incognito/rumprun_wiki_wiki/Create-a-static-site-with-nginx-on-rump.md

 3. Connecting to qemu
 4. Putting our static site into rump-nginx.

-Note: This is all exparimental and you may need to tweak some scripts.
-There will be an explaination of the tools in enough detail that you will have a better chance at figuring out how to fix things if something goes wrong.
+Note: This is all experimental and you may need to tweak some scripts.
+There will be an explanation of the tools in enough detail that you will have a better chance at figuring out how to fix things if something goes wrong.
 If you're really stuck please join the #rumpkernel discussion at http://webchat.freenode.net/ .

 # 1. Getting "Rumprun"